 When was the last time you took a look under your stove’s hood filter and checked out the range hood filter?
 I bet that it’s been awhile since…you’ve never done this!
-And let me tell you something: you won’t gonna like what it’s in there.
-The main purpose of a hood filter is to collect grease and needs to be cleaned frequently.
+And let me tell you something: you won’t gonna like what’s in there.
+The main purpose of a hood filter is to collect grease, but that mess needs to be cleaned frequently.
 Otherwise, your hood filter will become blocked with grease and it will be covered with some disgusting sticky film.

-If you’ve never cleaned your stove hood filters before, you’ll want to start with a deep cleaning then clean them weekly to keep them in good condition.
+If you’ve never cleaned your stove hood filters before, you’ll have to start with a deep cleaning.

 - 1/4 cup of Borax

 - Sink or large plastic tub

 1. Add borax in the sink (or in the plastic-made bathtub) and fill it half with hot water.

 2. Add the greasy hood vent filter and soak it for 15 minutes inside the sink (or tub).